 Inspiration Laboratories has a fun launching eggs activity.

 How many helium balloons would it take to lift an empty egg and then an egg with something inside?

 Can you hide different objects inside plastic eggs and ask a friend if they can guess what’s inside by the noise it makes?

 We’ve got lots more fun Easter science ideas here too!

-Can you think of any more egg themed STEM challenges?
+Can you think of any more egg STEM challenges?